Mayor John Cranley

-Raised in Price Hill, Mayor John Cranley was infused with a deep faith and commitment to giving back at young age.
-Now John and his wife Dena are raising their son Joseph in the city, committed to same ideals of hard work, service and faith.
+Raised in Price Hill, Mayor John Cranley was infused with a deep faith and commitment to giving back at a young age.
+Now John and his wife Dena are raising their son Joseph in the city, committed to the same ideals of hard work, service and faith.

 Mayor John Cranley delivered the 2014 State of the City Address on Sept.
 18, 2014, at Music Hall.